Esther 3 – Haman’s Conspiracy

 b.
 So the king and Haman sat down to drink: When the king sat down to drink, he thought he had done well – but he did not really understand what he had done.
 Haman also sat down to drink and thought he had done well – and he knew exactly what he intended to do.
 Despite this, the city of Shushan was perplexed.

 i.
 The citizens of the empire knew Jewish people who lived among them, and they knew that they were good citizens who caused no trouble.
-Therefore, they were confused that such a decree came forth, declaring that these Jews were dangerous enemies.
+Therefore, they were confused that such a decree was published, declaring that these Jews were dangerous enemies.

 ii.
 Again, all this came to pass because of the insecurity and wounded pride of one wicked man – Haman.